Underage drinking is one of our state’s most troubling health issues:

 - Underage drinking costs South Carolina $1 billion per year – $2,309 for each young person in our state.

-- Liquor is now the most popular drink of choice among high school students.
+- Liquor is now the most popular drink of choice among middle and high school students.

 - Excessive alcohol use ranks third among lifestyle-related causes of death in the United States.

 In 2007, DAODAS adopted the national “Parents Who Host, Lose The Most” public awareness campaign to provide parents with accurate information about the health risks of underage drinking and the legal consequences of providing alcohol to youth.
 The campaign encourages parents and the community to send a unified message that teen alcohol consumption is not acceptable.
 It is illegal, unsafe, and unhealthy for anyone under age 21 to drink alcohol.

 In South Carolina, it’s illegal for any adult to give alcohol to your teen – even with your permission.
 If they do:

 - They face a maximum sentence of 30 days in jail and up to $1,075 in fines and fees.

 - Their penalties “stack up,” meaning they’re ticketed for each underage person to whom they give alcohol.

 In fact, adults can’t knowingly allow anyone under 21 to drink or have alcohol in their home or on their property – even if they don’t provide the alcohol.
 They can be sued if they give alcohol to minors who then hurt someone, themselves, or damage property.